Click on the image to enlarge it

 “The LORD will keep you from all harm–he will watch over your life; the LORD will watch over your coming and going both now and forevermore.”
 (Psalm 121:7-8)

-This picturesque waterfall, Horseshoe Falls, is located in Mt.
-Field National Park World Heritage Area in Tasmania, Australia, less than an hour away from where I live.
+This picturesque waterfall, Horseshoe Falls, is located within Mt.
+Field National Park World Heritage Area in Tasmania, Australia, about an hour from Hobart.
 Its much bigger and popular brother, Russell Falls, is located about 100 m (330 ft) downstream.
 (See, “Russell Falls” (Tasmanian Wilderness Landscape Photography Series)).

-I had the great liberty of having the park to myself one weeknight in late winter, so I was able to take my time to compose this shot.
-The water levels were perfect as Horseshoe Falls was beginning to rise from the late winter snow melt.
+I had the rare blessing of having this popular waterfall all to myself one weeknight in late winter, so I was able to take my time to compose this shot.
+The water levels for Horseshoe Falls were perfect because they were beginning to rise from the late winter snow melt.

-(This is what Mt.
-Field looked like down at the bottom, but to see what it looked like at the summit, please see “Snowy Florentine Peak: Mt.
+(This photo is what Mt.
+Field looked like at the bottom, but to see what it looked like at the summit, please see “Snowy Florentine Peak: Mt.
 Field National Park, Tasmania, Australia” .
 These photos were taken a day apart.)

-Right before I shot this photo of Horseshoe Falls I had been shooting Russell Falls.
-I was crouching near a quiet eddy off to the side and was balancing on a wet, mossy rock, looking through the view finder on my camera, trying to set up a composition.
-All of a sudden a gigantic Tasmanian water python (or so I thought) erupted through the crystal calm water just inches from my feet.
+I was crouching near a quiet eddy off to the side of Russell Falls, precariously balancing on a wet, mossy rock.
+I was looking through the view finder on my camera, trying to set up a composition, when all of a sudden a giant Tasmanian water python (or so I thought) erupted through the crystal calm water just inches from my feet.
 Before I could even think, my adrenalin kicked me into “fight or flight”mode, and I sprang back to run for my life.

 As I was slipping on the wet rock and falling backwards in slow motion (as you do), the following four options went through my head:

-B) Baptize myself by full immersion and then abandon my photography trip and go home because I had no change of clothes
+B) Baptize myself by full immersion and then abandon my photography trip and go home because I had no change of clothes.

 D) Break a bone on the rocks.